ccdxc/sw/nic/delphi/docs/Build.md

 # Building Delphi Framework

-Delphi framework can be built using `bazel` build tool.
-Delphi can be built either in Venice vagrant VM or Nic `make shell` container.
+Delphi can be built either in Venice vagrant VM or Nic `make docker/shell` container.

 See [here](../../../docs/dev.md) for instructions on how to bringup Venice vagrant VMs.
-Note: running `PENS_NODES=1 make dev` will bringup a single VM for development environment.
-See [here](../../README.md) for instruction on how to bringup `make shell` container for Nic builds.
+See [here](../../README.md) for instruction on how to bringup `make docker/shell` container for Nic builds.

 ### 0. Build the delphi complier (Required only in Venice vagrant VMs)

 Delphi complier is built as part of `make ws-tools` build target.
-In case of `make shell` container, this happens automatically when container is run.
+In case of `make docker/shell` container, this happens automatically when container is run.

 ```
 cd /import/src/github.com/pensando/sw/